facebookarchive/DEPRECATED-node-wit/README.md

   },
 ```

-We will send some audio file to Wit.AI
+We will send an audio file to Wit.AI

 You can use [SoX](http://sox.sourceforge.net) to record WAV files from the command line.
+`brew install sox` on OSX and `apt-get install sox` on ubuntu.
 The following options will create a Wit-ready WAV file (press Ctrl+C to stop recording):

 ```bash